 North Carolina custody laws are clear that parents have the Constitutional right to make decisions regarding their children, including whether their children may visit their grandparents.
 What happens when parents “freeze out” grandparents, refusing to allow them to visit the grandkids?

-In an “intact family” – a family where mom and dad are living together with the children – grandparents do not have the right to demand visits with their grandkids.
+In an “intact family” – a family where mom and dad are living together with the children or an established single-parent household – grandparents do not have the right to demand visits with their grandkids.
 But when parents separate, grandparents who have been “frozen out” may have the chance to ask a judge for the right to visit their grandchildren.
 If one of the parents files a custody lawsuit, both the maternal and paternal biological grandparents may ask to “intervene” in the lawsuit so that they can ask the court to award them visitation rights.
 “Intervening” means asking the court to allow the grandparent to become a party to the lawsuit so that he or she can ask the court for visitation rights.

 North Carolina’s main “grandparent visitation” law says:

 An order for custody of a minor child may provide visitation rights for any grandparent of the child as the court, in its discretion, deems appropriate.
 As used in this subsection, “grandparent” includes a biological grandparent of a child adopted by a stepparent or a relative of the child where a substantial relationship exists between the grandparent and the child.
 Under no circumstances shall a biological grandparent of a child adopted by adoptive parents, neither of whom is related to the child and where parental rights of both biological parents have been terminated, be entitled to visitation rights.

 N.C.
 Gen. Stat. § 50-13.2(b1) (2016).